The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: -algebras and -bimodules A-infinity algebras and A-infinity bimodules

 Keeping in mind that $\varphi$ is an $A_\infty$-morphism of $A_\infty$-algebras by assumption and that $\widetilde{\varphi}_{0,0}=\id[M]$, the $A_\infty$-morphism equation for $\widetilde{\varphi}$ translates to the requirement that, for $p,q\geq0$ and $n\coloneqq p+1+q$,

-where the middle internal sum ranges over all ordered decompositions $r+1+s=n$ with $r,s\geq0$, and the rightmost internal sum ranges over all ordered decompositions ${i_1+\cdots+i_r}=r$ and ${j_1+\cdots+j_s}=s$ with positive components.
+where the first sum ranges over all ordered decompositions $r+1+s=n$ with $r,s\geq0$, and the second sum ranges over all ordered decompositions ${i_1+\cdots+i_r}=p$ and ${j_1+\cdots+j_s}=q$ with positive components.
 Uniqueness is then clear, and existence is precisely the statement of \Cref{defprop:restriction-of-scalars}. \end{proof}

 \Cref{prop:restriction-of-scalars-as-algebra-map} admits the following variants.